kassambara/skimr/README.md

     my_skim <- skim_with(numeric = sfl(iqr = IQR, p99 = quantile(., probs = .99)),
                          append = FALSE)

+    ## Creating new skimming functions for the following classes: keep, drop, type.
+    ## They did not have recognized defaults.
+Call get_default_skimmers() for more infomation.

     my_skim(iris, Sepal.Length)

 **Skim summary statistics**